What is a Farm Product Buyer or Purchasing Agent?

-Farm Product Buyer or Purchasing Agent Job Outlook
+Farm Product Buyer or Purchasing Agent Employment Estimates

 There were about 13,700 jobs for Farm Product Buyer or Purchasing Agent in 2016 (in the United States).
 There is little to no growth in job opportunities for Farm Product Buyer or Purchasing Agent.
-The BLS estimates 1,400 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,400 job openings in this field each year.

 The states with the most job growth for Farm Product Buyer or Purchasing Agent are Utah, Washington, and Oregon.
 Watch out if you plan on working in Mississippi, Ohio, or Vermont.
 These states have the worst job growth for this type of profession.

-What Tools & Technology do Farm Product Buyers and Purchasing Agents Use?
+Tools & Technologies Used by Farm Product Buyers and Purchasing Agents

 - Microsoft Excel